jatinlodhi2002/docs/Self Hosting on Ubuntu Flavor.md

 ---

-# How to Self Host Sparrow in ubuntu
+# Self Host Sparrow in ubuntu

 Hosting our Sparrow on Ubuntu.
 This guide provides step-by-step instructions for self-hosting our Sparrow API on an Ubuntu server.